View on GitHub

 Project

 An F´ project is a collection of files and folders used to work with F´.
 At its core, a project is just a folder that can be used to hold F´ code.
-Projects should specifically exclude the core F´ library to avoid the “clone and own” problem.
-Rather projects should link-to a version of F´.
+In this tutorial, you will create your own project to contain all the elements for implementing a custom application.
+The core F´ library will be linked as a git submodule so you see how to avoid the “clone and own” problem; only your custom code is in your final repo.

 Component

 An F´ component encapsulates a unit of system behavior.
-Components use ports to communicate with other components and define commands, events, telemetry channels, and parameters.
+Components define commands, events, telemetry channels, and parameters, and use ports to communicate with other components.

-This tutorial will create a new HelloWorld component that defines a SAY_HELLO command, Hello event, and GreetingCount telemetry channel.
-The component only used built-in ports.
+This tutorial will create a new HiComponent component that defines a SAY_HI command, SayHiEvent event, and GreetingCount telemetry channel.
+The component only uses built-in ports.
 It does not use custom ports nor parameters.

 Port